yi-editor/yi-editor.github.com/pages/installing.md

 Options are `-fvty` and `-fpango`.

 You can also install the `yi-contrib` package, which contains some extra contributed things (like user configs):

     $ cabal install yi-contrib

 If you're in the source repository, you can install yi from source:

     $ cabal update # Still update to get updated dependencies
-    $ (cd yi && cabal install)
+    $ cd yi && cabal install

 And the contrib package:

-    $ (cd yi-contrib && cabal install)
+    $ cd yi-contrib && cabal install

-If you're getting errors about Alex version bounds or are experiencing similar problems, it's recommended that you install from the sources available in the GitHub repository which has the version bounds adjusted and contains a couple of nice fixes that might not be present in the latest Hackage version.
+Please note that if you are looking to get absolutely latest sources, you should set up the supporting repositories from [the GitHub project page][ghproject] first.

 ### Installing inside a Cabal sandbox